yanakolajara/single-resource-project-back-end/README.md

 - Display a list of recipes on the homepage
 - View a single recipe with ingredients, description, and nutrition facts
 - Add reviews and rate recipes
-- User authentication and authorization for adding, updating, and deleting recipes and reviews
 - Search functionality to find specific recipes

 ## Technologies Used